 Setting your remote network up right

-The first step to addressing security concerns is ensuring that your team’s home offices are properly configured.
+The first step to addressing cybersecurity concerns is ensuring that your team’s home offices are properly configured.
 There are a number of steps you can take to accomplish this.

 First, your team member’s home office setup should be as similar as possible to their at-work setup.
 That means every device should be connected to the computer – and to other devices – in the same way as they’re connected to each other in the office.